 Follow this link to join Lancaster UCU.

-National UCU Newsletters - Keeping you informed of national news
+National UCU Newsletters - Keeping you informed

 Follow the link below to access the national UCU newsletters.

 The model rules for your local University & College Union can be read downloaded and read in two formats.